-As discussed in Note 1, the financial statements present only the Oregon Health Insurance Marketplace, and do not purport to, and do not, present fairly the financial position of the State of Oregon or the Oregon Health Authority as of June 30, 2022, the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Oregon Health Insurance Marketplace and do not purport to, and do not, present fairly the financial position of the State of Oregon or the Oregon Health Authority, as of June 30, 2023, the changes in its financial position or its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.